Signed in as:

 Using all 31 original tracks I recorded in 2020 for my instrumental version, I had Nashville for Hire provide the stunningly talented vocalist Anne Lise from Denmark (now living in Nashville, Tennessee).
 She gave me 7 dazzling vocal tracks, using the melody and lyrics I wrote for this song in October 2020.

 The inspiration for my lyrics?
-My promotional colleague and musical mentor Ryan Waczek (also from Nashville) and I thought a vocal version of “Wintertime in Vienna” might get even more Spotify streams than an instrumental-only version — however my last-minute attempts to created the vocal version last year bumped up against deadlines I was not able to meet in time for Christmas 2020.
+My promotional colleague and musical mentor Ryan Waczek (also from Nashville) and I thought a vocal version of “Wintertime in Vienna” might get even more Spotify streams than an instrumental-only version — however my last-minute attempts to create the vocal version last year bumped up against deadlines I was not able to meet in time for Christmas 2020.

 Even so ... much to my surprise and blessing, the instrumental version became my #1-streamed song on Spotify last year!